Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-In financial year 2023, according to AreaSearch's aggregation of postcode level ATO data, Torres Strait Islands SA2 had a median taxpayer income of $52,725 and an average income of $62,273.
-Both figures are below the national averages of $53,146 (median) and $66,593 (average) for Rest of Qld.
-By September 2025, these incomes are estimated to be approximately $57,950 (median) and $68,444 (average), based on a 9.91% Wage Price Index growth since financial year 2023.
-The 2021 Census data shows that household, family, and personal incomes in Torres Strait Islands fall between the 1st and 2nd percentiles nationally.
-The earnings profile indicates that 31.3% of locals (1,343 people) earn between $800 and $1,499 per week, contrasting with the region where the $1,500 - $2,999 bracket leads at 31.7%.
-With 40.1% earning under $800 per week, income constraints significantly impact local spending patterns.
-Despite modest housing costs allowing for 87.6% of income retention, total disposable income ranks at just the 5th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Torres Strait Islands SA2 had a median income among taxpayers of $52,725 with the average level standing at $62,273.
+This is below the national average and compares to levels of $53,146 and $66,593 across Regional Qld respectively.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $57,950 (median) and $68,444 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Torres Strait Islands all fall between the 1st and 2nd percentiles nationally.
+The earnings profile shows the predominant cohort spans 31.3% of locals (1,343 people) in the $800 - 1,499 category, contrasting with the region where the $1,500 - 2,999 bracket leads at 31.7%.
+With 40.1% earning under $800 per week, this suburb faces considerable income constraints affecting local spending patterns.
+While housing costs are modest with 87.6% of income retained, the total disposable income ranks at just the 5th percentile nationally.

 Frequently Asked Questions - Income